lenarddome/pu093-errorless-attentionless-ibre/README.md

 9. You also go on to discuss Johansen's weird AB -> com, C -> rare design.
 I would drop this part of the discussion.
 As you say earlier, this isn't the IBRE, and it's pretty easy to explain with any old associative network.

 Second, I guess what they provide is

-### p.1

-- In the first section of the introduction, it might be worth having an in-text design summarey e.g. after the Kruschke 96 ref, something like.
-"The training can be summarised thus: AB -> common, AC -> rare"

-- In col. 2, first para, perhaps say why an error on AC is likely (generalization from AB via A).?

-- "When the ambiguous BC compound is presented..." - perhaps add "this attentional allocation persists, and thus..."?

-- "Any presumption of a causal relation-ship can inadvertently" -- change 'can' to 'might'?

 ## p.
 2

 - Experiment 1 "will present category labels simultaneously with their respective features" perhaps?